The Cyber Scheme banner image depicting telecommunications spy satellites

 You are then asked to provide evidence of your competence mapped to the Standard of Professional Competence & Commitment (UK CSC SPCC).
 Using the STAR model will also prove beneficial here.

-Finally, you will also be asked to provide at least two referees; professionals who are familiar with your technical knowledge and work-based experience.
+Finally, you will also be asked to provide referees; professionals who are familiar with your technical knowledge and work-based experience.

 Final Assessment